spacetelescope/acstools/doc/source/calacs_hstcal.rst

 -----------------

-You may adjust some CTE correction algorithm parameters by changing the following keywords in RAW image header.
-The default values are picked for optimum results in a typical WFC full-frame exposure.
+You may adjust some CTE correction algorithm parameters by changing the following keywords in the RAW image header.
+The default values are picked for optimal results in a typical WFC full-frame exposure.
 Changing these values is not recommended unless you know what you are doing.

+* FIXROCR

+  * Account for and correct readout cosmic ray over-subtraction.

+    * 0 - Off: do not correct
+    * 1 - On: correct

+* PCTENPAR

+  * Number of parallel transfer iterations.

 * PCTENSMD